On this page you will find information on how to get urgent care for yourself or someone else:

 Some of the work traditionally done by GPs is now done by pharmacists instead.
-This includes giving prescription-only medication for a number of minor ailments without the need to see a doctor.
+This includes giving prescription-only medications for a number of minor ailments when necessary without the need to see a doctor.
 And, like other medications in Wales, these are also free.

 You have to register with the pharmacy to use the scheme, but the process only takes a few minutes.

 Consultations are carried out in a private room and if the pharmacist decides you still need to see a doctor they will refer you.